Emporia Reckless Driving charge reduced for 82 MPH in a 55 MPH zone For Florida Driver

 This is a no-points, non-moving violation.
 This reduction allowed the client to avoid the 6-points and Class 1 misdemeanor associated with a Reckless Driving charge as well as any insurance rate hikes.
 The client only needed to pay a fine and court costs.

 If you have been charged with Reckless Driving in Emporia Virginia, it is important that you contact an attorney that understands Virginia’s traffic laws and can guide you accordingly.
-John Weiland, Samantha Upton, and Nick Wright of Weiland Upton, Attorneys at Law focus their practice on defending clients charged with serious traffic offenses, such as Reckless Driving and DUI, and are ready to help you win your case.
+John Weiland, The Weiland Firm, and Nick Wright of The Weiland Firm, PLC, Attorneys at Law focus their practice on defending clients charged with serious traffic offenses, such as Reckless Driving and DUI, and are ready to help you win your case.